 Built using Indexhibit

 I am an artist and educator who often pursues collaborations as a means for interdisciplinary dialog and production that interrogates divisions of public/private space and exchange.
 My solo and collaborative work combines aspects of new media, sculpture, and design, alongside a critical interrogation of contemporary technology and has been shown nationally and internationally at venues such as the Soap Factory and Weisman Art Museum (Minneapolis), the Beijing Film Academy, and ZKM in Germany.
 I hold a BFA in Photography and an MFA in Experimental and Media Art from the University of Minnesota.
-I currently teach new media and video production in the School of Art and Design at Marshall University.

 An abiding interest in power structures, media effects, and the ubiquity of network technologies pervades my creative work.
 One way this manifests is through the exploitation of corporate aesthetics and branding strategies as a means of critique that opens up possibilities for existential reflection.
 Whether through a highly produced video advertisement, a sculpture made of ‘borrowed’ consumer products, or a site-responsive public art commission, I translate the immateriality of media objects, devices, and capitalist systems into poetic materiality and ephemeral performances.